Skip to main content

 Automations

 Copera Board Automations let you define "when this happens, do that" rules that execute automatically on your board data — eliminating repetitive manual work.
-Every automation combines one of six trigger types (Column Changed, Column Not Empty, Column Just Changed, Select Added, Select Removed, and Recurrence) with one or more of eight action types (Change Column Value, Add Value, Copy Column Value, Set Current Date, Create Row, Send Notification, Send Email via Gmail, Send Email via Outlook).
-You can reference dynamic column values in notifications and email bodies, configure advanced recurrence patterns (including AI recurrence generation from plain language), and the built-in recursion guard prevents infinite loops.
+Every automation combines a trigger (such as Column Changed, Column Not Empty, Column Just Changed, Select Added, Select Removed, a Recurrence schedule, or a date-based reminder) with one or more actions (Change Column Value, Add Value, Remove Value, Copy Column Value, Set Current Date, Create Row, Send Notification, and Send Email via Gmail or Outlook).
+You can reference dynamic column values in notifications and email content, build recurring schedules that create rows on autopilot (including AI recurrence generation from plain language), and the built-in recursion guard prevents infinite loops.

 How Automations Work